determined-ai/determined/onboarding/mlsys/1-gradients.md

 In real life, all datasets have noise.
-If you calculate the gradient for every record and step the model on each data point's gradient, that noise can cause you to take a lot of wrong steps, causing training to either take longer to converge or not to converge at all.
+If you calculate the gradient for every record and step the model on each data point's gradient, that noise can cause you to take a lot of wrong steps, causing training to either take longer to converge or not converge at all.

 One common way to deal with this noise is to process multiple data points at once.
 Calculate each gradient, then average them, to smooth out the noise in